Knock-outs: The latest CFD product in Singapore for investors who want to control their risk

 At the same time, it is important for investors to note that knock-out levels are fixed once a trade is open and can only be changed after the trade is closed.
 Spreads also vary throughout the day, depending on the trading hours of other markets.

 Four steps to start trading knock-outs

-- To start, you will need to open a CPF account with IG.
+- To start, you will need to open a CFD account with IG.
 Knock-outs are available on IG’s trading platforms and their mobile apps.

 - Choose a bull or bear knock out

 Learn more about Knock-outs

 If you would like to learn more about IG’s new offering, you can download the new e-book written by Bloomberg – “Alternatives to FX CFD trading”.
 The e-book will offer more details and tips on how investors can utilise knock-outs in their investment strategies and other alternatives to FX trading

 You can also try out knock-outs with a demo account from IG today.
 Get started here..